akostrik/stage_telegram_python/README.md

 - The application may help to the malefactors to adjust the propagandistic messages to make them pass unnoticed
 - The application doesn't aime at the deep causes of the propaganda

-## The prospectives to overpass these limits of the application
-The OpenAI analysis, respesenting the lowest part of the appliation, may be accelerated :
-- by using a great number of powerful machines
-- by using grand nombre of OpenAI accounts
-- others [language models](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) can be envisaged, for example [Facebook Artificial Intelligence Research](https://fr.wikipedia.org/wiki/Facebook_Artificial_Intelligence_Research), **because ...**

 ## PS
 <img align="right" width="60" height="60" src="https://github.com/akostrik/stage_telegram/assets/22834202/9d78c9d6-c4c6-4566-9e83-3dcbc02e311e">